Jalen Coker: 2024

 Coker signed with the Carolina Panthers as an undrafted free agent on May 10, 2024.
-He was also selected by the Memphis Showboats in the fourth round of the 2024 UFL draft on July 17.
 Coker was waived on August 28, and subsequently re-signed to the practice squad.
 He was promoted to the active roster on September 24.
-In Week 15 against the Dallas Cowboys, Coker had four receptions for 110 yards and a touchdown, which was an 83-yard reception.
+In Week 15 against the Dallas Cowboys, Coker had four receptions for 110 yards and a touchdown, one of which was an 83-yard reception.
 As a rookie, he appeared in 11 games, finishing with 32 receptions for 478 yards and two touchdowns.

 2025

 Coker was placed on injured reserve to begin the 2025 season, the result of a quad strain suffered in practice.
 He was activated on October 18, 2025, ahead of the team's Week 7 game against the New York Jets.
+He finished the season second on the team in receiving yards with 33 catches for 394 yards and three touchdowns in 11 games.
+Coker had a strong performance in his playoff debut, catching 9 passes for 134 yards and a touchdown in the Panthers’ Wild Card loss to the Los Angeles Rams, leading all receivers in the game.

+2026

+On June 12, 2026, Coker signed a three-year, $35 million contract extension with the Panthers.